JAMKuttan/ChIPseq_Analysis/docs/index.md

     toppeak - The number of top peaks used for motif analysis.
 Default is all design - This file contains the experiment design information.
 CSV format

- The following columns are necessary, must be named as in template and can be in any order:
+ The following columns are necessary, must be named as in template.
+An design file template can be downloaded [HERE](https://git.biohpc.swmed.edu/bchen4/chipseq_analysis/raw/master/docs/design_example.csv)

     SampleID
         The id of the sample.
 This will be the header in output files, please make sure it is concise